-Some of the sites of interest are Cicekdagi forest recreation area, Terme hot springs, Keci and Ömerhacili castle ruins, Caca Bey old theological school (medrese), Kale and Alaeddin mosques, Ahi Evran mosque and mausoleum, Karakurt Baba, Melik Gazi and Asik Pasha mausoleums, Kesikköprü Inn (Caravanserai), and Kirsehir Museum which has more than 3300 items consisting of coins and ethnographic and archaeological materials.
+Some of the sites of interest are Cicekdagi forest recreation area, Terme hot springs, Keci and Ömerhacili castle ruins, Caca Bey old theological school (medrese), Kale and Alaeddin mosques, Ahi Evran mosque and mausoleum, Karakurt Baba, Melik Gazi and Asik Pasha mausoleums, Kesikköprü Inn (Caravanserai), and Kirsehir Museum in the city center with around 8 thousand artifacts consisting of coins and ethnographic and archaeological materials.
 Also Mucur Underground City and Inlimurat Underground City are considered as historical sites.

 The research and excavations of the recent years have shown that human settlements in Kirsehir started in 3000 B.C.
 Ceramic pieces from that period are found in the tumulus's of the city.
 The archaeological excavations undertaken at Hashöyük, a village of the central district of Kirsehir, in 1930 by Turkish and Italian archaeologists has revealed pieces of pottery from 3000 B.C.

 2000 BC was the start of Assyrian Trade Colonies period and the Hittite period.
-Two altars with cow heads from Old Hittite Period brought to the Hirfanli Dam operations from the shores of the Kizilirmak River (Red river), Malkayasi with hieroglyph inscriptions and known as Hittite road inscription located between the villages of Sevdigin and Kale, also the seals, ceramic kitchen utensils, public buildings with walls etc found at Kaman Kale Tumulus are important traces of the Hittite period.
+Two altars with cow heads from Old Hittite Period brought to the Hirfanli Dam operations from the shores of the Kizilirmak (Red) River, Malkayasi with hieroglyph inscriptions and known as Hittite road inscription located between the villages of Sevdigin and Kale, also the seals, ceramic kitchen utensils, public buildings with walls etc found at Kaman Kale Tumulus are important traces of the Hittite period.

 Current archaeological excavations and surface investigations also reveal that, after the Old and Late Hittite Periods, the Old and Late Phrygian Periods were also lived in a most dense fashion.
 In 550 BC, Anatolia was completely under Persian dominance.
 Within this period, Kirsehir was part of the Central Anatolia history, a region which became well known as Cappadocia.
 As Persians sufficed with only military invasion of Anatolia, significant ruins or remains cannot be found in Kirsehir, but Persian seals were found at excavations of the Kaman Kale tumulus.
 Persian dominance came to end in 334 BC when the armies of Alexander the Great came to Anatolia and defeated the Persians.
 Kirsehir and environs experienced severe pressures due to lack of authority during the period of the Cappadocia Kingdom which was established in 333 BC.
 In the year 18, Roman Emperor Tiberius officially annexed Cappadocia to the Roman Empire and converted it into a provincial status.